dragona/android-intro/01_UserName/readme.md

 ```

-To start with, let us create an editText and a button for getting the user input.
+To start with, let us create an EditText and a Button for getting the user input.

 Notice the main layout of our activity_main.xml is a
 ```
 android.support.constraint.ConstraintLayout
 ```
-I prefer using a relative layout so I will change the above accordingly.
+I prefer using a RelativeLayout so I will change the above accordingly.

 ![Design](display/main.gif)

-#### activity_main.xml updated
+#### activity_main.xml updated (now using a RelativeLayout)

 ```xml
 <?xml version="1.0" encoding="utf-8"?>